Trochoide/Trochoide/README.md

 I don't want to say, I am able to program, but I see the world in data and algorithms.
 I program (on a basic level) in c#, c++, java, turbo pascal (generations ago) and VBA (if needed).
-Professional I am a process engineer, specialised in CAD (Solidworks certified educator), structural mechanics of FRP an plastic-metallic interfaces.
+Professional I am a process engineer, specialised in CAD (Solidworks certified educator), structural mechanics of FRP and in plastic-metallic interfaces.
 I hope, I can be of help and benefit and to receive such if needed.